Interface fluctuations for $1$D stochastic Allen-Cahn equation revisited: Introduction

-Let us come back to our problem in the derivation of the limiting SDE \eqref{e:limit_sde}.
-The potentially bad terms are caused by the time singularity of the noise, which appears as the extra term when applying the It\^o formula.
-Our main idea to overcome it is to introduce a series of functional correctors, which are constructed to cancel out the potential divergences inductively.
+As mentioned above, the main challenge at the time scale $\eps^{-2\gamma-1}$ is that there are potentially divergent terms with negative powers of $\eps$ in the derivation of the limiting equation.
+They arise from the quadratic variation process when applying It\^o's formula.
+Our main idea to deal with them is to introduce a series of functional correctors, which are constructed to cancel out the potential divergences inductively.
 The idea is similar in spirit to homogenization, but with significant practical differences.
 The construction of the correctors here involves solving infinite-dimensional PDEs (for unknown $\Psi: \bB \rightarrow \RR$) of the type \begin{equ} \langle D\Psi(v), \nN(v) \rangle = \hH(v)\;, \end{equ} where $\hH:\bB \rightarrow \RR$ is a functional on Banach space $\bB$, and $\nN: \dD(\nN)\rightarrow \bB$ is an (unbounded and nonlinear) operator on $\bB$ with certain nice properties.
 This is carried out in Section~\ref{sec:convergence}.
-A similar corrector argument was used in \cite{Hai09} to get better bounds for a finite-dimensional Hamiltonian system with noise.
-The difference is that working in finite dimensions automatically gives bounds for higher-order derivatives of the solution via compactness of the Hamiltonian orbit and scaling arguments, while the situation is much more sophisticated in infinite dimensions.
-This is the main content of Sections~\ref{sec:deterministic} and~\ref{sec:proof_of_Theorems}, where we exploit spectral gap and exponential convergence properties related to $\nN$ to systematically analyze the Fr\'echet derivatives of the solution of all orders.
+Similar ideas have been used in \cite{Hai09, Energy_dissipation_slow} to construct Lyapunov function for finite-dimensional Hamiltonian systems with noise, and also in \cite{Lorenz_noise} to ``correct" the choice of Lyapunov function for a stochastically perturbed Lorenz system.
+One difference in our infinite-dimensional situation is that showing the well-posedness of the``correctors" is much more sophisticated.
+This is the main content of Sections~\ref{sec:deterministic} and~\ref{sec:proof_of_Theorems}, where we systematically analyze the Fr\'echet derivatives of all orders of the deterministic solution flow.
 We hope the techniques developed here may play a role in the study of the long-time behavior of other stochastic PDEs (especially singular ones).